Hi folks, this is my personal academic page

 Open access (pdf DOI link) - P. Ciais, C. Zhou, P. Schneider, M. Schwartz, N. Besic, C. Vega, and J. Bontemps, “An outlook on the rapid decline

-of carbon sequestration in french forests and associated reporting needs,” Comptes Rendus.
+of carbon sequestration in French forests and associated reporting needs,” Comptes Rendus.
 Géoscience, vol. 358, pp. 27–49, 2025.

 DOI: 10.5802/crgeos.309.